Plumsail/documents-docs/source/flow/how-tos/documents/convert-html-to-pdf.rst

-Convert HTML to PDF in Microsoft Flow and Azure Logic Apps
+Convert HTML to PDF in Power Automate (Microsoft Flow) and Azure Logic Apps
 ==========================================================

-This article demonstrates how to convert an HTML document or an HTML string to PDF with the help of `Microsoft Flow <https://flow.microsoft.com>`_.
+This article demonstrates how to convert an HTML document or an HTML string to PDF with the help of `Power Automate (Microsoft Flow) <https://flow.microsoft.com>`_.

 We will take an invoice as a sample HTML document: